SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSerieGnuPlotter** :
 ...................................

-Graphically plot with Gnuplot the value serie of the variable.
+Graphically plot with Gnuplot the value series of the variable.

 ::